ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

-# Documentation for working on the DSAIRM package
+# Documentation for working on the DSAIDE/DSAIRM packages

+**The DSAIDE and DSAIRM packages are very similar in structure, so the text below applies to both.
+I mostly write DSAIDE, sometimes DSAIRM.
+Just substitute with whichever package you work on.**

+## Package structure/use
+* The main use case is the user calling the dsaidemenu() function.
+This function calls a Shiny app (in the /inst/DSAIDE folder), which is the main user interface.
+The Shiny app in turn uses the various generate_ functions to build the UI.
+Users can select models/apps, which are each encoded by one or more simulate_ function.
+* An alternative use case is for users to write code that directly calls the simulate_ functions.
+* The simulate_ functions can also be downloaded and modified by the user.
+* The package documentation contains more information.

-## Package structure
+## Package organization

 ### Main functions
 * Folder /R contains the main R functions, i.e. the simulattors and various helper functions.
-* All simulators, which are meant to be called by advanced users start with simulate_.
+* All simulators, which can be called directly by advanced users start with simulate_.
 * The functions/files generate_text, generate_ggplot and generate_plotly can take results returned from the simulator functions and generate plots.
+Users might want to use those combined with running the simulate_ functions.
-* All other functions/files are only needed for the package/UI to work and are not meant to be directly accessed by users.
+* All other functions/files are only needed for the package/UI to work.
+They are public/exported, but are generally not meant to be directly accessed by users.
-* While some of the functions are meant to be used as part of a shiny app, none deal with reactive content, all inputs and outputs are non-reactive objects.
+* While some of the functions are meant to be used as part of a shiny app, none directly handle reactive onjects, all inputs and outputs are non-reactive objects/variables.

 ### App materials
 * The /inst folder contains several subfolders:
   * The /appinformation subfolder contains files with documentation and settings for each simulator/app.
 Each App has an NNN_settings.R file and Rmd+HTML files containing the documentation.
 Those files contain the documentation displayed at the bottom of each app, and app-specific settings that are needed for proper display and running through the UI.
 Names of files and buttons in the main app.R need to agree.
  * /docsfordevelopers sub-folder contains this file
-  * /DSAIRM subfolder contains the main app.R Shiny app.
+  * /DSAIDE subfolder contains the main app.R Shiny app.
 It also includes a css file for styling.
 A subfolder created by rsconnect during package upload to shinyapps.io might also be present.
   * /media sub-folder contains figures and a bib file used as part of the documentation (i.e. the Rmd files).
   * /simulatorfunctions subfolder contains the R code for all simulator functions.
 The functions in this folder are copies of the simulatorfunctions in the /R folder.
 They are used by the package to create the shiny UI (see the generate_shinyinput function).
 They are also contained in a zip folder which can be downloaded by users for easy access and editing.
+Before a new version of the package is released, it is important to ensure that the simulator_ functions in this subfolder and the zip file are up-to-date and correspond to the files in the /R folder.

 ### Other folders

-* /auxiliary contains related resources that are not used/needed for package use or build
+* /auxiliary contains subfoldes with related resources that are not used/needed for the package use/build but are useful (to the package authors) for maintenance/development/advertising/tracking of the package
 * /data contains data used as part of the R package.
 The data files are documented in data.R in the /R folder.
-* /doc contains the vignettes, this folder should not be edited, see below.
+* /doc contains the vignettes, this folder is auto-generated and should not be edited, see below.
 * /docs contains the package website created by the pkgdown package.
 Rebuild with pkgdown::build_site().
 Don't edit manually.
 * /man contains the documentation for all public functions, automatically generated by roxygen
 * /Meta contains vignette information and is auto-created by devtools when package is built.
 Ignore.
-* /pkgdown contains extra files for styling of pkgdown created website
+* /pkgdown contains extra files for styling of pkgdown created website.
+Edit to change layout of package website.
-* /tests contains unit tests, done with the testthat package
+* /tests contains code/unit tests, done with the testthat package.
+Add tests as new functionality is added.
 * /vignettes contains the vignette - this is copied to /inst/doc during package building. edits should be done to the file in the /vignettes folder, not the /inst/doc folder.

 ## Adding new apps/features

 If you plan to build/contribute new apps or new features to the package, I would be delighted to include them!
 The best idea is to first contact me by email (ahandel@uga.edu) or through the Github site and tell me that you would like to contribute.
 We can then discuss a bit before you embark on the effort.

 To build a new app, you need to create at minimum the following:

 * The main simulator_NNN function.